Skip to content

 • Does not share UART, SPI, or I²C system buses

-• Streams video wirelessly over Wi-Fi
+• Streams JPEG frames wirelessly over Wi-Fi via chunked MQTT messages

 This enables live reconnaissance capability without interfering with inter-board UART communication.
+The camera interface uses a dedicated 2×9 pin header (J6) on the PCB, keeping camera signals fully isolated from the daisy-chain connectors.

 Design Rationale and Standards Compliance